ajit-scala/scala-school/kafka-api-consumer/readme2.md

 * The ZooKeeper connection string can be created using `host zookeeper.aws.ajitchahal.com | awk -vORS=:2181, '{ print $4 }' | sed 's/,$//'`
-  for as24dev account, and
+  for ajitdev account, and
   `host zookeeper.a.ajitchahal.com | awk -vORS=:2181, '{ print $4 }' | sed 's/,$//'`
-  for as24prod account.
+  for ajitprod account.
   We try to keep these IPs stable.
 They will stay stable unless there is justified reason for them to change.

 * For the Kafka broker connection string, you can either use
-  * for as24dev: `broker1.kafka.aws.ajitchahal.com:9092,broker2.kafka.aws.ajitchahal.com:9092,broker3.kafka.aws.ajitchahal.com:9092,broker4.kafka.aws.ajitchahal.com:9092,broker5.kafka.aws.ajitchahal.com:9092`
+  * for ajitdev: `broker1.kafka.aws.ajitchahal.com:9092,broker2.kafka.aws.ajitchahal.com:9092,broker3.kafka.aws.ajitchahal.com:9092,broker4.kafka.aws.ajitchahal.com:9092,broker5.kafka.aws.ajitchahal.com:9092`
-  * for as24prod: `broker1.kafka.a.ajitchahal.com:9092,broker2.kafka.a.ajitchahal.com:9092,broker3.kafka.a.ajitchahal.com:9092,broker4.kafka.a.ajitchahal.com:9092,broker5.kafka.a.ajitchahal.com:9092`
+  * for ajitprod: `broker1.kafka.a.ajitchahal.com:9092,broker2.kafka.a.ajitchahal.com:9092,broker3.kafka.a.ajitchahal.com:9092,broker4.kafka.a.ajitchahal.com:9092,broker5.kafka.a.ajitchahal.com:9092`
 * Or use the private IPs directly with
   `host kafka.aws.ajitchahal.com | awk -vORS=:9092, '{ print $4 }' | sed 's/,$//'`
-  for as24dev account, and
+  for ajitdev account, and
   `host kafka.a.ajitchahal.com | awk -vORS=:9092, '{ print $4 }' | sed 's/,$//'`
-  for as24prod account.
+  for ajitprod account.
   We try to keep these IPs stable.
 They will stay stable unless there is justified reason for them to change.